ConstantRobotics-Ltd/Frame/README.md

 endif()
 ```

-File **3rdparty/CMakeLists.txt** adds folder **Frame** to your project and excludes test application (Frame class tests) from compiling.
+File **3rdparty/CMakeLists.txt** adds folder **Frame** to your project and excludes test application (Frame class tests) from compiling (by default test application excluded from compiling if **Frame** repository used as sub-repository).
 Your repository new structure will be:

 ```bash
 CMakeLists.txt